w10d/vertex-cover/README.md

 # Usage
 You need Python packages pulp and gurobipy.
 You also need Gurobi licence key that should be pasted in the field "options".
-If executed with the parameter "-w" the algorithm will read the vertex weights (the last n line, as described above).
+If executed with the parameter "-w" the algorithm will read the vertex weights (the last n lines, as described above).
-Otherwise, it will stop reading input after the description of edges, and each vertex will be assign weight 1.0.
+Otherwise, it will stop reading input after the description of edges, and each vertex will be assigned weight 1.0.